 Full & Partial RV Hookups in the Smoky Mountains

-8 Full Hookups • Access to Bathhouse with Shower • Pool, Cafe, and Stables On Site
+8 Full Hookups • Access to Bathhouse with Shower • Cafe and Stables On Site

 Bring your rig and camp in our beautiful secluded mountain paradise.
 There are eight full hookups, as well as plenty of areas to park and camp with access to water and electric nearby.
 Guests have access to a beautiful men’s and women’s bath house with hot showers.
 Great for Great for Large Groups, Youth Groups, Camps, Family Reunions, Horse Clubs, Clinics, etc.

 Come stay within reach of endless trails and opportunities to explore the beautiful Smoky Mountains of eastern Tennessee!

 - Access to Hummingbird Bathhouse and Water